-ECPA gives DOE the option of including a section in the rulemaking that would permit Federal agencies to develop internal certification processes to rate their buildings.
+ECPA gives DOE the option of including a section in the rulemaking that would permit Federal agencies to develop internal green building certification processes to rate their buildings.
 (42 U.S.C.
-6834(a)(3)(D)(v)) The NOPR proposed allowing agencies to request DOE approval of internal certification processes.
-GSA commented that agencies should not be allowed to self-certify buildings through an internal certification process.
+6834(a)(3)(D)(v)) The NOPR proposed allowing agencies to request DOE approval of internal green building certification processes.
+GSA commented that agencies should not be allowed to self-certify buildings through an internal green building certification process.
 (GSA, No. 72 at p.
-12) DOI asked for clarification regarding whether the DOI Sustainable Building Assessment and Compliance Tool or the ENERGY STAR Portfolio Manager are considered internal rating systems.
+12) DOI asked for clarification regarding whether the DOI Sustainable Building Assessment and Compliance Tool or the ENERGY STAR Portfolio Manager are considered internal green building rating systems.
 (DOI, No. 44 at p.
-6) In the final rule, DOE has not included provisions on internal rating systems as contained in the proposed rule because DOE’s decision to allow agencies to use any green building rating system that meets the criteria in today’s rule makes this provision unnecessary.
-In addition, regardless of any regulatory text, under today’s rule, Federal agencies that choose not to use green building rating system can use any appropriate, internal system to ensure that any new Federal buildings or major renovations of Federal buildings meet the requirements in today’s rule.
+6) In the final rule, DOE has not included provisions on internal green building rating systems as contained in the proposed rule because DOE’s decision to allow agencies to use any green building rating system that meets the criteria in today’s rule makes this provision unnecessary.
+In addition, regardless of any regulatory text, under today’s rule, Federal agencies that choose not to use green building rating system, such as LEED or Green Globes, can use any appropriate, internal system to ensure that any new Federal buildings or major renovations of Federal buildings meet the requirements in today’s rule.